-Varnish remover is used most often for restoring furniture.
-However, it is widely used when it comes to restoring just about everything, including cars and even porches.
+Varnish remover is often used for restoring furniture.
+However, it is widely used to restore just about everything, including cars and even porches.

-There are tons of varnish removers out there.
-Most of them walk a thin line between being powerful enough to strip paint and being so powerful that they damage your workpiece.
-Unless you want some leftover paint or your restoration piece to be damaged, you must choose the correct varnish remover.
+There are several varnish removers available, and most of them walk a thin line between being powerful enough to strip paint and being so powerful that they damage your workpiece.
+You must choose the correct varnish remover if you want leftover paint or your restoration piece to be damaged.

 To help you select just the right remover for your project, we wrote several reviews on some of the top varnish removers on the market.
-Furthermore, just in case you need a bit more help, we also wrote a complete buyer’s guide with extra information on choosing the best option.
+Furthermore, in case you need more help, we also wrote a complete buyer’s guide with extra information on choosing the best option.

 A Quick Comparison of Our Favorites